Airline Overbooked Flight Compensation: Your Rights & How to Enforce Them

 While overbooking is more common in the US than in Europe, it does still happen, so you should be aware of your rights to claim compensation for overbooked flights.
 Europe has strong air passenger rights thanks to regulation EC 261.
 This regulation is clear; passengers are entitled to up to €600 compensation if they are bumped from their flight against their will.

-There are a couple of important points to be aware of though:
+There are some important points to be aware of though:

 If you volunteer to surrender your seat in exchange for a refund, an alternate flight, or other benefits, you also surrender your right to oversold flight compensation under EC 261.
 Likewise, if you compromise your own ability to board the flight, you lose your right to compensation.
 Some examples of this would be: